 Come Join Us at USU!

-Registration for Trade Secrets 2013 is now open.
+Registration for Trade Secrets 2013 is now closed.

 Dr. Louis Bergonzi was appointed to the University of Illinois faculty in 2005.
 Prior to that appointment, he was on the faculty of the Eastman School of Music for 16 years, and earlier he held positions in various public school systems in Massachusetts.
 A frequent presenter at regional, state, national, and international teachers' conferences, Bergonzi's areas of expertise include orchestra rehearsal technique, conducting, and string teaching, particularly in an urban setting.
 (His extensive experience in these areas include acting as director of the Eastman Summer Music Academy for String Teachers, director of the Rochester-Eastman Urban String Project, conductor of numerous all-state honor orchestras; Melbourne Australia Summer Youth Music, Hong Kong Summer Youth Orchestras,and All-State Intermediate Orchestra at Interlochen.)